-One of the central questions for doctoral students organizing their research work is funding during the time of their doctorate.
-Doctoral students have various options for financing their living expenses.
+One of the central questions for doctoral candidates organising their research work about financing themselves for the time of their doctorate.
+Doctoral candidates have various options for financing their living expenses.
 The most common financing models for the multi-year phase of the doctorate are

 self-financing through e.g. savings or support from the family.

 The University of Erfurt awards scholarships to gain a doctorate.
 The funds for scholarships come from the university's budget or additionally from the Thuringian State Graduate Fund.
 Once a year, a number of scholarships are awarded for outstanding doctoral projects within the EPPP-certified graduate centres at the University of Erfurt.

 Monthly funding amount: 1,400 euros (plus supplements if applicable) Duration of funding: 3 years of basic funding + 1 year extension on application (+ a possible further extension due to childcare, family responsibilities, disability or serious chronic illness).
 Announcement/application: As a rule, the application period is from 1 August to 30 September.
 Information on the eligibility requirements and application documents to be submitted can be found in the information sheet under Graduate Service.

 You can see how the application and selection process is structured in the graphic.

 From 1 August to 30 September 2022 you can apply for doctoral scholarships from funds of the Thuringian State Graduate Support.
 More details about the application process you can find on the website Announcements.

 In order to receive doctoral scholarships from the University of Erfurt, it is necessary to provide proof of your current insurance status.
 Please find more information about this under Graduate ServicesScholarships | Leaflets and Forms.